apache/spark/CONTRIBUTING.rst

 This means that communication plays a big role in it, and this chapter is all about it.

+In our communication everyone is expected to follow the `ASF Code of Conduct <https://www.apache.org/foundation/policies/conduct>`_.

 We have various channels of communication - starting from the official devlist, comments in the Pull Requests, Slack, wiki.